NASA-SASSIE/insitu/README.md

 Clone this repository.

-Edit the input_args_SASSIE.txt file, changing
+Edit the input_args_SASSIE.txt file, changing.
-	--base_dir to your directory
+	--base_dir to your directory.
-	--local_lftp to your path to lftp (can be found by typing 'which lftp' in a terminal window) --pythonPath to your path to python (can be found by typing 'which python' in a terminal window) You’ll need subdirectories under the base_dir:
+	--local_lftp to your path to lftp (can be found by typing 'which lftp' in a terminal window).
+	--pythonPath to your path to python (can be found by typing 'which python' in a terminal window).
+You’ll need subdirectories under the base_dir:
 BuoyData/, SatelliteFields/, csv/, figs/, pyfiles/, swift_telemetry/, waveGlider/
 	under SatelliteFields/ you’ll need Bremen_SIC/, NOAA_SST/, JPL_SMAP/